Favourited 1592 times

-** Hi Guys - We will be busy pruning in the vineyard during the month of January.
+** Hi Guys - We will be busy in the vineyard during the months of June & July.
 We would like to take in a couple of volunteers to help out on the homestead during this time.
-The work would be helping out with the animals, shepherding, cleaning stalls, helping with horses that sort of stuff.
+The work would be helping out in the vineyard, mostly weeding, shepherding, cleaning stalls, helping with horses that sort of stuff.
 A reasonable level of physical fitness is needed.
 Accomodation in one of our two caravans.
 Check out our feedback for more details.
 We are pretty remote here on the farm so no real pandemic worries on this side. **

 We are a couple - Alan (Irish) & Lara (South African) who moved to Portugal in 2011 to enjoy the "good life".
 On our smallholding we keep dogs, a cat, chickens, geese, sheep and two horses.
 Our smallholding (Quinta) has a small (non-commercial) vineyard, olive trees and rocky hillside.
 We have a beautiful view of the Serra d'Estrela national park where it is possible to ski when snow permits.
 We are currently planting trees and a vegetable garden in order to enjoy our own organic vegetables.